Systems Pharmacology: When multi-targeting is advantageous

 We have presented the concept of systems biology-personalised/ precision medicine approaches for the production of more effective and safe therapeutic drugs (17), particularly in the treatment of Alzheimer’s disease (19).
 In addition, we have suggested that the development of precision medicine drugs (2), as well as an integrated technology platform- DDD approach (3) may also facilitate improved drug pipeline products.

-In this manuscript we discuss drug polypharmacology, which has usually been equated with therapeutic drug-target promiscuity, resulting in safety/toxicological side-effects and reduced efficacy (20,21).
+In this article we discuss drug polypharmacology, which has usually been equated with therapeutic drug-target promiscuity, resulting in safety/toxicological side-effects and reduced efficacy (20,21).
 More recently, the term has been used to describe the benefits of a single drug affecting change at multiple targets (one drugmulti- targets) for more efficacious impact of the drug predicated on systems biology and precision medicine considerations (22).
 All this is considered and discussed as well as the emerging paradigm of systems pharmacology (23).

 Human complexity, systems biology and precision medicine